chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 - Compliance report profiles: all profiles executed during the compliance scan.
 - Compliance report results: all results from the compliance scan.

-In addition, the user can drill down into each **Compliance** report profile to view the individual results for each profile.
+Also, the user can drill down into each **Compliance** report profile to view the individual results for each profile.
 The entire Chef Compliance Report details are available for each server.
 Compliance reports are also available from the **Compliance** report module.

 ### Benchmarking

-The Chef Automate Installation team has tested the integration of the ServiceNow app with a maximum of 10K nodes Client Run data.
+The Chef Automate Installation team has tested the integration of the ServiceNow app with a maximal of 10K nodes Client Run data.
 Beyond this range, there might be performance issues.
 Also, the performance may get affected if you have any other applications running in your environment.

 The typical production instance of ServiceNow can have 8-12 nodes, which would mean the performance will be +10K nodes per hour processed with client run data.
 Benchmarking indicates that the increase in the number of nodes in the ServiceNow instance reduces the processing time.